MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 2.**Preliminary checks**

-Copilot analyzes the prompt to ensure it follows responsible AI criteria, is not attempting a jailbreak and it is not harmful and hands the prompt over to the orchestrator.
+Copilot analyzes the prompt for responsible AI checks, jailbreak checks and that it does not pose any risk.

 3.**Reasoning**